 For years, The Sound has been fascinated by the concept of “home,” and how its evolving manifestations create changing opportunities for brands.
 Our research has taught us that “home” is not just a place, but a feeling.
 That feeling comes to life when key emotional needs are met: stability, belonging, comfort, and creativity.

 With the advent of the global CV-19 pandemic and the attendant implementation of social distancing and stay-at-home orders, those emotional needs are under threat –no matter where you live.

-For the first installment in our series on Home in the Time of Covid-19, we’re stepping outside the Western world and focusing instead on the changing experience of “home” through the eyes of two of our colleagues in India.
+For the first instalment in our series on Home in the Time of COVID-19, we’re stepping outside the Western world and focusing instead on the changing experience of “home” through the eyes of two of our colleagues in India.

 Is a House Still a Home in COVID-19?

 Barkha and Shardooli are strategists in their twenties, based out of The Sound’s India office.
 This is their account of the early days of lockdown in Mumbai.
 While their individual experience is just one slice of a larger story, we wanted to share their stories with you as a jumping-off point for a broader investigation.
 Below, their story, lightly edited for length and clarity.

 A State of Flux Ramps up Anxiety and Reduces Stability

 Barkha: Ah, home!
 I can’t believe what once was a place that felt like a peaceful haven has now turned into something that I am still trying to wrap my head around.
 I feel overwhelmed and exhausted by the invasion of outside activities in a place that once was designated just for relaxing and spending time with my family.
 Now my home is also the gym, workspace, cafe, etc. These changing dynamics make me feel constantly anxious and “always-on”.